slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 	- Minimization of bugs as you can reuse tested methods such as find
 	- Ability to generate dynamic queries using the find methods
 	- Ability to write data access objects without explicitly using flexible search code

-- As is mentioned in the Queries section, all queries must be as direct as possible.
-What is meant by this is that there should be no reading of all items and then

 ##### Naming Conventions
 - The name must demonstrate intent and must contain the suffix ***Dao***